Santa Clarita, California: Post offices

 The United States Postal Service operates four post offices in the city: at Creekside Road and McBean Parkway in central Valencia, on Tournament Road in southern Valencia, at Lyons Avenue near Peachland Avenue in Newhall, and at Soledad Canyon Road east of Sierra Highway in Canyon Country.
 Two post offices are located in the Santa Clarita Valley just outside the city limits, at The Old Road, which serves as the main post office for the area, and Towsley Canyon Road in unincorporated Newhall, and on Franklin Parkway in the Valencia Commerce Center.
 There is also a Contract Postal Unit located in the Saugus Drugs store at Bouquet and Haskell Canyon Roads.

 Other

 The California Department of Motor Vehicles has an office in Newhall, at the southwest corner of Lyons Avenue and Newhall Avenue, serving the entire Santa Clarita Valley.

 Economy

 Companies based in Santa Clarita include Princess Cruises, Honda Performance Development, Precision Dynamics Corporation, HASA, and the American division of Advanced Bionics.
-Sunkist, Mechanix Wear, Remo, condomman.com, Newhall Land and Farming Company and WayForward are headquartered just outside the city in unincorporated Valencia.
+Sunkist, Mechanix Wear, Remo, Newhall Land and Farming Company and WayForward are headquartered just outside the city in unincorporated Valencia.